FRSOURCE/tiny-carousel/packages/docs/api-reference/core.md

     - `{number} active = 0`
     - `{string} className = "frs-tc"`
+    - `{string} classNameOverflow = "frs-tc--o"`
     - `{string} itemClassName = "frs-tc-item"`
     - `{string} hideScrollClassName = "frs-hide-scroll"`
+    - `{boolean} overflow = true`
     - `HTMLElement[] items = []`

 - **Details:**

     Data type which holds most of the Tiny Carousel configuration.
+To be changed together with `SCSS variables` - more in [the styling section](#styling).

+    - `active` index of the item which should be activated during carousel initialization
+    - `overflow` allows toggling the overflow behavior on/off

 :::tip
 When changing `hideScrollClassName` always remember to change the `$frs-hide-scroll` Sass variable as well.
 More information available in [the styling section](#styling) or [`@frsource/frs-hide-scrollbar` documentation](https://www.frsource.org/FRS-hide-scrollbar/usage).